ihucos/noapt/README.md

 # noapt
-Is a small wrapper around plash, that lets you install ubuntu packages in your home folder.
+Is a small wrapper around `plash`, that lets you install ubuntu packages in your home folder.
 It does not acutaly need an ubuntu system and it can be used by non-privileged users.

 # Install
 ```